vembuu07/Implementation-of-Simple-Linear-Regression-Model-for-Predicting-the-Marks-Scored/README.md

 2. Anaconda – Python 3.7 Installation / Jupyter notebook

 ## Algorithm
+STEP 1: START

-1.Import the standard Libraries.
+STEP 2:Import the standard Libraries.

-2.Set variables for assigning dataset values.
+STEP 3:Set variables for assigning dataset values.

-3.Import linear regression from sklearn.
+STEP 4:Import linear regression from sklearn.

-4.Assign the points for representing in the graph.
+STEP 5:Assign the points for representing in the graph.

-5.Predict the regression for marks by using the representation of the graph.
+STEP 6:Predict the regression for marks by using the representation of the graph.

-6.Compare the graphs and hence we obtained the linear regression for the given datas.
+STEP 7:Compare the graphs and hence we obtained the linear regression for the given datas.

+STEP 8: STOP
 ## Program:
 ```
 /*